 - Do not fertilize until overnight lows consistently remain in the mid-60s.
 Then fertilize with 1 to 1.5 pounds of nitrogen per 1,000 square feet.

-- Green: Painted Bermuda sod arrives green and stays green for two to three months.
+Painted sod arrives green and stays green for two to three months.

-- Eco-friendly: Our painted Bermuda is free of harsh chemicals, biodegradable and 100% environmentally safe.
+Our painted sod is free of harsh chemicals, biodegradable and 100% environmentally safe.

-- Mess-free: The sod arrives dry and colorfast, so there is no mess, and the vibrantgreen color won’t bleed or fade.
+The sod arrives dry and colorfast, so there is no mess, and the vibrant green color won’t bleed or fade

-- Convenient: Painted Bermuda installs like any other Bermuda, with all the convenience of a dormant sod, but with no overseeding necessary.
+Painted sod installs like any other sod, with all the convenience of a dormant sod, but with no overseeding necessary.